1

 DAY 3 : AYODHYA SIGHTSEEING & TRAVEL TO VARANASI

-At a distance of 2 km from Ayodhya Junction, Ram Janmabhoomi or Ram Janam Bhoomi is a sacred place situated in Ayodhya, Uttar Pradesh.
-It is one of the popular temples in Uttara Pradesh, and among the must-include places in Ayodhya tour packages.
+At a distance of 2 Km from Ayodhya Junction, Ram Mandir or Ram Janam Bhoomi is a sacred temple situated in Ayodhya, Uttar Pradesh.
+Also known as Shri Ramlalla Mandir, it is one of the popular temples in Uttar Pradesh, and among the must-include places in the

 At a distance of 2 km from Ayodhya Junction, Dasrath Bhavan is a religious place situated in Ramkot Ayodhya.
 It is one of the popular places to visit as part of Ayodhya Packages.